 My story in progress has a horse named Sheba.
 She's the favorite of the main character Mandy.
 I love writing horse scenes.
 It's like I can be there through Mandy.
 I check my facts through local people more knowledgeable than I am.
 Of course every story has to have a crisis.
 This is a scene that I barely got through because I was crying:

-“Come in Mandy,” she said.
-She was sitting at the kitchen table looking at a photo album.
-There were pictures of when Mr. Parker was alive and he had the string of polo ponies.
+at a photo album.
+There were pictures of when Mr. Parker was alive and he had

 “So what did the vet say?”
 I asked, a little out of breath.